Concordium/concordium.github.io/README.md

    This line has three spaces in front of it and it has an empty line above it.
 ```

+### Variables

+Use variables when it makes sense.

+Add new variables in the file `source/variables.rst`.

+Use the variables by:

+- Including a relative path to `variables.rst`, for example
+  `../../variables.rst`.
+- Then using the variable net, for example `|Net|`.

 ## License